matthew-mojira/cicero/docs/README.md

 This evaluates to a Class value, which allows it to be instantiated with `new`

 A class consists of
-* a name: the resulting Class is bound to name as a local variable
+* a name: the resulting Class is bound to the name
+* optionally, a superclass
+* optionally, an initializer
-* field and method declarations (they may be mixed)
+* field and method declarations
-  - a field consists of a name and an initial value
+  - a field consists of an identifier and an initial value
-  - a method has the same syntax as a function declaration, except it also has a reference to an object in `self`.
+  - methods are bound to an object which can be accessed through `self`.
     Note that there isn't an implicit lookup when you reference another field (i.e. you must access through `self`).
 Methods are also fields.

-A method is a special kind of function which has a reference to the object in `self`.
-Methods are *bound methods* a la Python.

 No static members of a class.
-No inheritance.

 Create a new object using the `new` syntax: